Connection between $GW$ and Extended Coupled Cluster: Numerical results

 \section{Numerical results}

 First, we investigate the performance of various $G_0W_0$ vertex corrections, as proposed in Sec.~\ref{sec:Vertexcorrections}, for the calculation of the principal IPs (i.e., the lowest-energy IP of each system).
-The relative errors for these 23 principal IPs with respect to the reference TBE values for the benchmark set of Ref.~\citenum{Marie_2024b} are displayed in Table \ref{tab:ips_val}.
-The error distributions are visualized in the violin plots of Fig.~\ref{fig:ips_val}.
+The with mean absolute errors (MAEs) and mean-signed errors (MSEs) for these 23 principal IPs with respect to the reference TBE values for the benchmark set of Ref.~\citenum{Marie_2024b} are displayed in Table \ref{tab:ips_val}.
+The relative errors are provided in the \SupInf, and the error distributions are visualized in the violin plots of Fig.~\ref{fig:ips_val}.

 In total, eight distinct $G_0W_0$ variants are considered.
 First, $G_0W_0$ IPs are computed within the diagonal approximation (as reported in Ref.~\citenum{Marie_2024b}), denoted as $G_0W_0$ (diag), as well as using the full self-energy, denoted as $G_0W_0$ (full).
 Furthermore, we consider $G_0W_0$ calculations including static Fock matrix corrections using the $GW$ linearized density matrix (denoted as $+\gamma^{GW}$).
 Finally, we explore the effect of vertex corrections in $\bH^\EOM$: (i) $\Gamma_\text{V}^\text{x}$, (ii) $\Gamma_\text{A}^\text{x}$, and (iii) $\Gamma_\text{CR}^\text{x}$.
 For a motivation of these contributions, the reader is referred to Sec.~\ref{sec:Vertexcorrections}.
 Combinations of these vertex corrections are also considered and are denoted as, for example, $\Gamma^{\text{x}}_\text{V+A}$, corresponding to $\Gamma^{\text{x}}_\text{V}+ \Gamma^{\text{x}}_\text{A}$.
 Vertex corrections are also considered in combination with static Fock matrix corrections.